gitcoinco/easy-retro-pgf/docs/01_setup.md

 If you are running on a different network than Optimism you need to update the contract addresses for EAS.
 These addresses are used whenever an attestation is created.

-You can also configure your own schemas here if you wish to, or deploy the EAS contracts to a network that doesn't have it.
+You can also configure your own schemas here if you wish to, or deploy the EAS contracts to a network that doesn't have them.

 ## 3. Deploy MACI